You’ve Inherited a House! Now What?

 In some circumstances, you may decide to refinance an inherited house.
 If the home has a mortgage, you may decide to refinance to get a better rate or to cash out some equity in the property.
 Or you might refinance to pay off co-heirs —this could involve a mortgaged home or one that’s free and clear.
 You might hear this type of refinance referred to a CashOut Refinance.

-If you do decide to refinance, then applying for a mortgage refinance with SoFi is fast, easy, and convenient, and there are no hidden fees.
+If you do decide to refinance, then applying for a mortgage refinance with SoFi is fast, easy, and convenient.
 No catch.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.